maksymfritsak/test/resampling.md

 - Optionally, save DICOM data as NIFTI without resampling by ticking the corresponding checkbox (if `Studied str.` is specified, corresponding masks will be saved as separate NIfTI files).

 - **For NIFTI**: Specify the NIfTI structure files list by typing the file names separated by commas, **excluding** the file extension.
 Specify the NIfTI image **including** the file extension.
+      **Example**: If in all patient folders I have masks: liver.nii.gz, ctv.nii.gz, and ptv.nii.gz and image ct_scan.nii.gz and I want to resample only liver and ctv masks together with the image, I type the following:

 ### Image and Masks Resampling
 - Define the resample resolution (in mm) - a resolution to which the image and masks will be resampled;